SM09081991/practical-machine-learning/README.md

 Expected Output
-The goal of your project is to predict the manner in which they did the exercise.
+The goal of your project is to predict the manner in which participants did the exercise.

 Task 1: To load the datasets and packages required to perform analysis and plot the outcomes